Cantera/cantera-website/pages/science/reactions.rst

-In some circumstances like thermodynamic sensitivity analysis, or modeling heterogeneous reactions from one catalyst surface to another, the enthalpy of reactions needs to be tweaked.
-Since reactions' energetics is changed, the activation energy of reactions should also be adjusted accordingly to provide accurate simulation results.
-The enthalpy can be modified by changing temperature and revising NASA polynomial coefficients in Cantera.
-To predict the activation energy change, the Blowers-Masel rate expression is implemented, which is an approximation proposed by Blowers and Masel [#BlowersMasel2000]_ to automatically scale activation energy as species' enthalpies are changed in hydrogen transfer reactions.
+In some circumstances like thermodynamic sensitivity analysis, or modeling heterogeneous reactions from one catalyst surface to another, the enthalpy change of a reaction (:math:`\Delta H`) can be modified.
+Due to the change in :math:`\Delta H`, the activation energy of the reaction must be adjusted accordingly to provide accurate simulation results.
+To adjust the activation energy due to changes in the reaction enthalpy, the Blowers-Masel rate expression is available.
+This approximation was proposed by Blowers and Masel [#BlowersMasel2000]_ to automatically scale activation energy as the reaction enthalpy is changed.
 The activation energy estimation can be written as:

 .. math::